1 dead, 1 injured in shooting near Durham apartment complex, police say

 DURHAM, N.C.
 (WTVD) -- One person is dead and one is injured after a reported shooting near an apartment complex in Durham Friday evening.

-It happened in the 4300 block of Emerald Forest Drive at the Emerald Place Apartment Complex off of NC-54.
+The shooting happened around 5 p.m. in the 4300 block of Emerald Forest Drive at the Emerald Place Apartment Complex off of NC-54.

 Video from Chopper 11 showed a significant police presence in the area.